deepcausality-rs/papers/effect_propagation_process/markdown/effect propagation process.md

 Through rigorous first-principles analysis, Leibniz argued that the concept of absolute space and time was logically untenable.
 His relational perspective offered a significant alternative to the preeminent Newtonian worldview of his time.

-## The impact of General Relativity on Causality

 Albert Einstein (1879 - 1955) departed from Newtonian physics through his theory of General Relativity[^5] (GR) in which he established that space and time are one manifold, spacetime, that is bent by gravitational influence from large masses.
 General Relativity preserves the prerequisite of a spatiotemporal context for causality, echoing Seneca's key insight.
 However, the notion of dynamic spacetime requires a dynamic view of causality to fit into the dynamic spacetime manifold.

 Bertrand Russell (1872 - 1970) observed that successful physics has its roots in sophisticated, law-based descriptions of how a system evolves dynamically.
 In modern physics, the focus is on the state of a system (e.g., position, velocity, field strength across space) and how that entire state evolves continuously and dynamically.
 Therefore, for Russell, the idea of classical  causality, a strict happen-before relation, does not match the reality of modern physics anymore.
 Consequently, Russell wrote in his 1912 essay "On the Notion of Cause"[^6]: